Brandon-Martinez27/sql-murder-mystery/README.md

 [Try the challenge](http://mystery.knightlab.com)

 ### Contents
-- Queries that I used to get the information I needed at every step, each unveiling more 'truth' to the story.
+- `queries.sql`: scratch work that I used to get the information I needed at every step, each unveiling more 'truth' to the story.
+- I filtered out the name of the culprit at the end so NO SPOILERS here.
+- I'd recommend giving the challenge a try before scrolling to the bottom of `queries.sql`

 ### Acknowlegements
 *All credits go to the creators*: